 Robert E. Molyneux

-For the past few years, what has been available in this Archive were two kinds of digital publications.
+There were two kinds of digital publications in this Archive originally.
 One type of publication was updated longitudinal files of U.S. public library data recompiled from annual data published by NCES and IMLS and the second was the raw data, documentation of those data, and reports derived from them by those two agencies.
 Now we are adding data, documentation, and reports on two other types of libraries compiled and published by NCES.

 The context of the expansion of this Archive

 This collection began when I was at the now-closed National Commission of Libraries and Information Science (NCLIS) and reflects work by a number of people both at NCLIS and also at other places, most notably NCES.
-There are also a number of other reports and compilations done by library associations, of course, but the data here are all in the public domain and, hence, freely available for use by anyone interested and this is the emphasis of this Archive.
+There are also a number of other reports and compilations done by library associations, of course, but the data here are all in the public domain and, hence, freely available for use by anyone interested.

 All materials in this archive are in the public domain.